Likitha-dotcom/E-Commerce-Application/README.md

 # E-Commerce-Application
-Create a scalable e-commerce application
+Create a scalable e-commerce application using Spring Boot and Java